zhuyuhui97/sec25-inaccurate-br-hist-artifact/intra-ctx/README.md

 --- Test 2: Different BH with Spectre-BSE
 Probe access latency (average of 64 tests): 226 216
 ```

+**Result Interpretation:**

+- **Test 0 and Test 1** expect `t_leak` and `t_alt` to be speculated, respectively.
+The two latency values reflect the speculative execution of these two targets.
+With correct settings, we should see a fast access (~216ns on Cortex-A72) corresponding to `t_leak` in Test 0 and `t_alt` in Test 1.
+- **Test 2** demonstrates the effect of Spectre-BSE, where branch history confusion leads to a fast access for `t_leak`.
+This indicates that while the complete branch history should lead to speculating `t_alt`, the branch history confusion caused by BST eviction leads to mis-speculation of `t_leak` instead, resulting in a fast access for `t_leak` and a slow access for `t_alt`.

 ### 3. `spec-bhs`: Spectre-BHS Attack (Section 6.2)

 This module demonstrates Branch History Speculative Update feature and its effect on the history-based branch prediction using a **Spectre-BHS** attack flow.